-Additional delay in the clock path also creates additional jitter, so a clock jitter-cleaner is made available when using the sampling clock phase adjust, see LC Filter on Sampling Clock.
-Nevertheless, because the sampling clock phase adjust delays all clocks, including the DCLKs and output data, the user is strongly advised to use the minimal amount of adjustment and verify the net benefit of this feature in his system before relying on it.
+Additional delay in the clock path also creates additional jitter when using the sampling clock phase adjust.
+Because the sampling clock phase adjust delays all clocks, including the DCLKs and output data, the user is strongly advised to use the minimal amount of adjustment and verify the net benefit of this feature in his system before relying on it.